stt-datacore/website/static/crew/dukat_breen_crew.md

 name: Breen Disguise Dukat
 rarity: 4
 series: ds9
-memory_alpha: ds9
+memory_alpha:
 bigbook_tier: 8
 events: 6
 in_portal:
 published: true
 ---

 It's always nice when a handsome card has the goods to backup the looks, and Breen Dukat just about does.
-Dual collections make him worth your time, and 6 events (5 Dukat + 1 Brutal) will keep him just about relevant.
+Dual collections make him worth your time, and Dukat + trait events will keep him just about relevant.
 Not as big of a pain in the ass as Kira would have you think.